Curriculum - British Values

 Within school, children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young children to make choices safely, through our provision of a safe environment and empowering education.
 Children are encouraged to know, understand and exercise their rights and personal freedoms and advised on how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Our children are given the freedom to make choices, for example during extra-curricular clubs.

 Our school ethos revolves around values such as ‘Understanding and celebrating our differences', and children have been part of discussions and assemblies related to what this means and how it is shown.
 Our school promotes respect for others and this is further reiterated through our classroom contracts.

 Tolerance of those of Different Faiths and Beliefs

-This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
-Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE, PSHE and IPC.
+This is achieved through enhancing children’s understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
+Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE, PSHE and Topic.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 Our RE curriculum focuses each term on another faith and we celebrate and respect these faiths.
-Our children and staff have celebrated various festivals and events including Diwali to experience the similarities and differences with our faith.
+Our children and staff have celebrated various festivals and events including Diwali and Holi to experience the similarities and differences with our faith.

 Year Group Curriculum Themes